PA-7300LC PA-RISC Processor

 The contemporary process technologies made it finally possible for HP to include a large L1 cache on the CPU die, breaking a long-standing HP tradition of large and off-chip L1 caches.

-The PA-7300LC was the final 32-bit, PA-RISC version 1.1 processor after the PA-7200.
-HP 9000 workstations and servers from then on used HP 64-bit PA-RISC 2.0 processors, such as the PA-8000, being introduced in the same timeframe.
+PA-7300LC was the final 32-bit, PA-RISC version 1.1 processor after the high-performance PA-7200.
+The first HP 64-bit PA-RISC 2.0 processor, the PA-8000, was introduced in the same timeframe.

 HP used the PA-7300LC processor to close the gap on lower price-point workstations at the bottom of its product lineup like A180 servers and B-Class workstations.